jarmoasu/Ultimate-Stats-Tracker/README.md

 * **Real-time Statistics:** View player statistics and a log of all recorded events.
 * **Data Export:** Export the statistics as a CSV file for further analysis.
 * **Undo Functionality:** Undo the last recorded event.
-* **Persistent Data:** Saves data to local storage, so data isn't lost when refreshing the page.
-BUT IT'S ALWAYS LOCAL!

 ## How to Use